-42 state AGs, elected prosecutors sign statement refusing to enforce new abortion bans
+42 elected prosecutors sign statement refusing to enforce new abortion bans

-Elected prosecutors from a long list of states committed to vowed to uphold the landmark abortion ruling in Roe v.
+Elected prosecutors from a long list of states vowed to uphold the landmark abortion ruling in Roe v.
 Wade and use their "immense discretion" to refuse charging violations of restrictive abortion bans.

 "As elected prosecutors with charging discretion, we choose not to prosecute individuals pursuant to these deeply concerning laws," the June statement, released by the group Fair and Just Prosecution, read.